PhilipWhitten/geomAttribute/help/source/concept.rst

 .. [#f5] For SQL relational databases, the term geometry is restricted to those shapes that are located by cartesian coordinates.

 .. [#f6] Python uses *None* instead of *null*, but, PyQT uses *NULL* as a QVariant, so, PyQGIS script may have a mixture of *None* and *NULL* depending on the origin of the classes in use.

+.. [#f7] This statements ignores all geometry sub-types that include elevation.

+.. [#f8] Technically in a Shapefile the geometry sub-type is recorded for each record, but, the technical specifications state that "All non-null shapes must be of the same shape type" :cite:`ShapefileDesc`.

+.. [#f9] SpatialLite table has a *Multi-Line* geometry data type.

+.. [#f10] The geometry type saved by PostGis and MS SQL Server depends on geometry constraints within the databases, the use of a *Geometery columns* lookup table, and, what geometry types already exist within the respective datasets.

 ******************
 Future Development